nikomatsakis/babysteps/content/blog/2026-02-14-sharing-in-dada.markdown

         # ------
 ```

-This would be as if, in Rust, when I accessed the field of an `Arc<Character>` I got back an `Arc<Name>`.
-Obviously this is not the case, and it wouldn't work, but that's the idea.

 ## Propagation using a `Vec`

 To drill home how cool and convenient this is, imagine that I have a `Vec[String]` that I share with `.share`: